Chicken Thigh Marinade

 • Honey: Adds a natural sweetness and a sticky glaze that pairs perfectly with soy sauce.
 I tested maple syrup, but honey was hands-down better here.

-• Soy Sauce: Adds depth and umami.
-Low-sodium is the way to go to control the overall sodium content.
+• Soy Sauce: Low-sodium is the way to go to control the overall sodium content.
 Tamari works great if gluten-free.

 • Chicken Thighs: While I like using boneless skinless chicken thighs, this marinade works well with bone-in chicken thighs, drumsticks, wings, and chicken breasts.